po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/25-Stu_Moment-Format/README.md

 # Moment Format

-In this activity, you will work with a partner and research documentation to answer the following questions.
+In this activity, you will work with a partner and research documentation to answer the questions form the Moment Quiz.

 ## Instructions